Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-separated missingness models

-Then the key is to see that $h$ and $h_b$ are expectations of $g$ and $g_b$ over the outcome distribution given $X,A,M$ among the complete cases (see details in the Appendix).
+which are identified if $\P(R_{MY}=1\mid X,A,M,Y)$ is identified.
+The key is that $h$ and $h_b$ are expectations of $g$ and $g_b$ over the outcome distribution given $X,A,M$ among complete cases (details in the Appendix).
 This obtains new expressions for the tilting functions in terms of $g$ or $g_b$: